Stewori/pytypes/README.rst

 - arg types of parent method must be more or equal specific than arg types of child
 - return type behaves contravariant - parent method must have less or equal specific return type than child

-Compared to ordinary 'override' decorator the rule 'a parent method must exist' is not applied here.
+Compared to ordinary ``override`` decorator the rule 'a parent method must exist' is not applied here.
 If no parent method exists, auto-override silently passes.